hashseed/gn-node/README.md

-# gn-node
-Node.js built with GN
+# Node.js built with GN

 ## Background
 V8 was originally built with SCons.
 Following Chromium, it made the switch to GYP, completing in around 2012.
 That was when Node.js started its success story.
 However, again following Chromium, V8 made the switch to GN, completing in 2016.
 So far, Node.js has hesitated in adopting GN.
 One of the reasons is its now established native modules ecosystem that relies on GYP for build configuration.